Features

 - The

-items in the schema are also
+example items in the schema are also

 appropriately trimmed and padded to avoid excess response data.